brunelliMichele/BDT_13_AgingPopulationCareAndMonitoring/README.md

   - **sockets.py:** Manages WebSocket communication with Kafka consumers, emitting real-time alerts and data updates to connected clients.

-  - **db.py:** Provides helper functions to interact with the PostgreSQL database (e.g., retrieving patients, vitals, and alerts).
+  - **db.py:** Provides helper functions to interact with the PostgreSQL database.

   - **config.py:** Stores configuration variables for database connections, Kafka topics, and other environment settings.